How Does Changing Jobs Affect Your Tax Return?

 When you begin your new job you will have the opportunity to complete a new Form W-4 to indicate your withholdings for your new employer.
 This is a great time to think about possibly changing your withholding amounts.
 If you have been earning any self-employment income, you may want to consider increasing your withholding amounts so that you can avoid having to pay estimated taxes.

-If you are planning a job change for the year, speak with an H&R Block tax professional before changing jobs so that you know what records to keep track of and what things you should consider when you move to the new position.
+If you are planning a job change for the year, speak with an H&R Block tax professional before changing jobs so that you know how it could affect your tax return.
+A tax pro can help you navigate what records to keep track of and what things you should consider when you move to the new position.